ChiYeungLaw/Awsome-Representation-Learning-in-NLP/README.md

-# Awsome-Cross-lingual-Contextual-Embeddings
+# Awsome-Representation-Learning-in-NLP
-Papers, code and datasets about Cross-lingual Contextual Embeddings
+Papers, code and datasets about Representation Learning in NLP